makrai/notes/barbieri2010-tweeteval.md

   * above classification
     * for reproducibility and accessibility, we focused on classification
     * other important tasks may need to be evaluated differently
-      * accounting for the original multi-label nature of emotion classif
+      * accounting for the original multi-label nature of emotion classificat
       * sequence tagging (Baldwin+ 2015; Gimpel+ 2018)
       * multimodality (Schifanella+ 2016; Lu+ 2018)
       * codeswitching tasks (Barman+ 2014; Vilares+ 2016)
     * similar: GLUE (Wang+ 2019b) -> SuperGLUE (Wang+ 2019a)
   * biases (Augenstein+ 2017; Wiegand+ 2019)
-    * these datasets do not represent their underlying tasks as a whole but only a subsample, and therefore contain biases automatic models trained on them might not be able to generalize to other specific settings
+    * these datasets do not represent their underlying tasks as a whole but only a subsample, and therefore contain biases
   * multitask learning
-    * similar tasks co-exist (eg sentiment analysis and emotion recognition, or hate speech detection and offensive language identification) can lead to
+    * similar tasks co-exist (eg sentiment analysis and emotion recognition, or hate speech detection and offensive language identification)
     * similarity of these tasks can be exploited